Cost-aware Bayesian Optimization via the Pandora's Box Gittins Index: Experiments

 \subsection{Bayesian regret}

 For our first experiment, we examine how well the proposed acquisition functions perform on random functions sampled from the prior.
 To quantify the effect of problem difficulty, we vary the dimension of the domain $X = [0,1]^d$, and consider $d \in \{8,16,32\}$.
 Results, in terms of empirical regret curves and their associated quartiles, are shown in \Cref{fig:bayesian_regret}.
-Additional results for $d=4$, which show both PBGI variants and all baselines achieving similar performance, are in \Cref{apdx:experiments}.
+Additional results for $d=4$, demonstrating comparable performance between both PBGI variants and all baselines, as well as sensitivity comparisons involving the Gaussian process prior with varying kernel hyperparameters such as different smoothness values and length scales, are included in \Cref{apdx:experiments}.

-In the low-dimensional case of $d=8$, most uniform-cost and cost-aware approaches achieve similar performance.
-Once we increase dimension to $d=16$, we see bigger differences: here, both PBGI variants achieve a modest improvement compared to expected improvement per unit cost.
-Strikingly, both PBGI variants are also competitive in the uniform-cost setting---in spite of being designed for cost-aware problems.
+In the low-dimensional case of $d=8$, PBGI and LogEI variants achieve similar or better performance to the non-myopic (B)MSEI baseline.
+Once we increase dimension to $d=16$, we see bigger differences, with PBGI variants, LogEI variants, and UCB now decisively outperforming (B)MSEI.
+Notably, the PBGI variants are also competitive in the uniform-cost setting---in spite of being designed for cost-aware problems.
 This can be explained via the curse of dimensionality: as dimension increases, the problem begins to look more like the uncorrelated Pandora's Box problem where using Gittins index is Bayesian-optimal.
-Eventually, however, the problem becomes too difficult for meaningful progress to be made within our computational budget, as seen for the uniform-cost problem with $d=32$, where no method outperforms random search.
+Eventually, however, the problem becomes too difficult for meaningful progress to be made within our computational budget, as seen for the uniform-cost problem with $d=32$, where all deterministic methods perform near-identically and no method outperforms random search.